tanyagupta/nlp/README.md

 *nltk.download('punkt')* etc.

+For a specific directory use: To specify the download directory, use for example:

+nltk.download('wordnet', download_dir='/workspace/nlp/nltk_data')

+On the terminal do: export NLTK_DATA=//workspace/nlp/nltk_data before calling your python script

 ## Gitpod error handling
 For error *ERROR: Can not perform a '--user' install.
 User site-packages are not visible in this virtualenv*, try: export PIP_USER=no